higgi13425/rmrwr-book/_book/io05-importing.md

 The *glimpse()* function is part of the tidyverse, and is a helpful way to see a bit of all of the variables in a dataset.
 Let's try this with the scurvy dataset, which we have already assigned to the object `scurvy` in the working Environment.
-Just put the object name as an argument withing the *glimpse()* function (inside the parentheses), as below.
+Just put the object name as an argument within the *glimpse()* function (inside the parentheses), as below.
 Run the code chunk below to get the glimpse() output.